 After the first broadcasts, a Swedish newspaper reported Hagedorn’s existence.

-In June 1945 Morale Operations interrogated three former German officers who were members of the anti-Nazi Bavarian Freedom Movement and now admitted to having listened to Hagedorn as well.
+In June 1945 Morale Operations interrogated three former German officers who were members of the anti-Nazi Bavarian Freedom Movement and now admitted to having listened to Hagedorn.
 They informed their interrogators of the differences between the genuine 'Capricorn' station and an obviously faked station.
 Hagedorn reflected their views and the feelings of all anti-Nazis.
 As far as they knew, he had not been captured by the Nazis, and they asked that the OSS find him since he could be of use to post-war Germany.